Skip to main content

 Benchmarks

-The Acurast Benchmark suite is designed to evaluate the performance of processors running in the Acurast network.
+The Acurast Benchmark suite is designed to evaluate the performance of Processors running in the Acurast network.
 It provides a comprehensive set of tests to measure computational throughput, memory allocation and access efficiency, and storage read/write performance.
 The benchmarks include support for multithreaded execution to leverage modern multi-core architectures.

-CPU
+CPU Benchmarks

 • Crypto: Measures encryption and decryption throughput using AES-256 and hashing throughput using SHA-256.